TheRealNightmare/TheRealNightmare.github.io/content/posts/building-cicd-pipeline-nuxt-aws.md

 - **Error:** The deployment succeeded, but the site showed a "503 Service Unavailable".
 - **Diagnosis:** I SSH'd into the server and ran `pm2 list`.
 The process list was empty—the app had started and immediately died.
 Running `pm2 logs` revealed a missing environment variable.
-- **Fix:** I updated the SSM Parameter Store permissions policy attached to the EC2 role, allowing the server to actually read the secrets it was trying to fetch.
+- **Fix:** I updated the SSM Parameter Store permissions policy attached to the EC2 role allowing the server to actually read the secrets it was trying to fetch.

 ---

-## 🎯 Conclusion
+## Conclusion

 Building this pipeline bridged the gap between code and infrastructure.
-Now, when I push a commit, a complex series of events—building, zipping, uploading, stopping, configuring, and restarting—happens automatically in under 2 minutes.
+Now when I push a commit a complex series of events—building, zipping, uploading, stopping, configuring and restarting—happens automatically in under 2 minutes.

 This project reinforced the importance of immutable artifacts (zipping the build) and role-based security (IAM) in a production environment.

-**Tech Stack:** Nuxt.js, AWS (EC2, S3, CodeDeploy, SSM), Apache, PM2, GitHub Actions.